New BASES Mental Health in Sport and Exercise units

 Last month SEPAR candidates, supervisors, and reviewers gained access to eight unique educational units, comprising of video lecture with resource booklet and guided reading list, to support learners to develop essential knowledge on the critical issue of mental health in sport and exercise .

-However, recognising the appropriateness for learning for early career practitioners, candidates undertaking MSc in sport and/or exercise psychology, other independent route programmes for Health and Care Professions Council (HCPC) Registration, PhD and Professional Doctorate students (do I need to include this list?), the Board wanted to open up and offer this suite of resources across the sector.
+However, recognising the appropriateness for learning for early career practitioners, candidates undertaking MSc in sport and/or exercise psychology, other independent route programmes for Health and Care Professions Council (HCPC) Registration, PhD and Professional Doctorate students, the Board wanted to open up and offer this suite of resources across the sector.

 To view the trailers for the eight units, please click here.